The Ultimate Guide to Learn Intermediate Accounting

 This is a study guide for Intermediate Accounting.
 It includes all the chapters and material for the full year of Intermediate Accounting.
 This includes Intermediate Accounting I and Intermediate Accounting II.

-Intermediate Accounting Chapters
+Intermediate Accounting

-Chapter 1: Financial Accounting Standards
+1: Financial Accounting Standards

 Financial accounting is the preparation of financial reports for an entity.
 These financial reports are used by both internal and external parties.

 The common set of rules and procedures in the United States is called generally accepted accounting principles (GAAP).
-These are the rules for and reporting the financial information of a business entity.
+These are the rules for reporting the financial information of a business entity.

 The Securities and Exchange Commission (SEC) has the legal authority to set accounting standards in the United States.
-The SEC allows the Financial Accounting Standards Board (FASB) to produce these standards that establish GAAP.

 See the article Financial Accounting Standards.

-Chapter 2: Conceptual Framework for Financial Reporting
+2: Conceptual Framework for Financial Reporting

 A conceptual framework in accounting is important because rule-making should relate to an established body of concepts.